cherry-embedded/CherryUSB/README.md

 - Automatic loading of supported Class drivers
 - Support blocking transfers and asynchronous transfers
-- Support Compound and Composite Device
+- Support Composite Device
 - Multi-level HUB support, expandable up to 7 levels
 - Support Communication Device Class (CDC)
 - Support Human Interface Device (HID)
 - Support Mass Storage Class (MSC)
+- Support Remote NDIS (RNDIS)
 - Support Vendor class
-- Support Andriod AOA Communication

 The CherryUSB Host stack also provides the lsusb function, which allows you to view information about all mounted devices, including those on external hubs, with the help of a shell plugin.